 Label the Picture Worksheets for Fall

-This 6-page set of Fall Label the Picture worksheets provide 3 pages of cut and paste practice and 3 pages of handwriting fill-in-the-blank practice.
+This set of Fall Label the Picture worksheets provides two different versions for your children: 10 worksheet pages of cut and paste practice and 10 pages of fill-in-the-blank handwriting practice.

 You can have your child complete both pages, practicing several fine motor skills.
 Or you could use this activity for easy differentiation in your classroom – some kiddos need more practice with specific skills.

 If you’re a teacher in a traditional classroom, you can use these label the picture resources in your fall centers, send home in backpacks as fun work, use for earlier finishers, or put in your sub tub for a fun treat!

 If you’re in a homeschool setting, this would be a fun addition to your child’s daily workbox, a nice change of pace during your phonics lesson, or as a